imodeveloperlab/dskit/README.md

 # What is DSKit?

-**DSKit** is a simple **Design System** SDK for iOS 15+ SwiftUI, designed to help developers create simple, consistent and attractive user interfaces with ease.
+DSKit is a simple **Design System** SDK for **iOS 15+ SwiftUI**, designed to help developers create simple, consistent and attractive user interfaces with ease.
 It includes essential view modifiers which ensure that all UI components follow a unified style guide.

 ## Components and Layouts